-Many companies have realized the value of a strong employer brand, but everyone is in differing places in their employer brand journey.
-Some organizations are just starting to think about what an employer brand is while others have fully activated one.
+Many companies have realized the value of a strong employer brand, but everyone is in a different place in their journey.
+Some organizations are just figuring out the meaning of an employer brand while others have fully activated one.
 Personally, I’ve had the pleasure of working at several different companies within various industries all within varying levels of immersion with employer branding.
 This diverse experience made me think about putting together some insights on how you might recognize that you might be behind the employer brand times.
-Sure, it might have been more optimistic to outline how you know you’re doing well, but the pessimist in me said that you might identify with things you see in your organization today, versus what you aspire to have tomorrow.
+I suppose it might have been more optimistic to outline how you know you’re doing well, but the pessimist in me said that you might better identify with things you see in your organization today, versus what you aspire to have tomorrow.

 Because what I do professionally is employer brand marketing, it’s second nature for me to observe and appreciate overall brand experience.
 This is true whether I’m buying something online or working to market my company’s employer brand.
 Successful brands — from behemoths like Amazon to small business retailers — follow basic principles of brand reputation: integrity, transparency, and empathy.
 In today’s world, it’s nearly impossible for a brand to be successful if it isn’t aware of (or acknowledges) what is being said about it as well as how the brand contributes to the conversation.